Get A Quote

 5) Change Philosophy: Kanban allows changes to happen at any time.
 Tasks can be added, removed, or blocked based on priorities.

-Advantages and Disadvantages of Kanban
+Pros and Cons of Kanban

 Here are the pros and cons of Kanban to consider: